MacTerm is Free Software Under the GPL

 - Cool Blinking

 - When the text or cursor is supposed to blink, a new quadratic-delay pulse effect creates a smooth and beautiful animation.
-You can still change the blinking colors to anything you want.
+You can still change the blinking colors to anything you want, and the cursor color can be set independently from the rest of the text.

 - Intelligent Paste